paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 `parentBlockHash` is guaranteed to be equal either to the current finalized block hash, or to a block reported in an earlier `newBlock` event.

-`newRuntime` must not be present if `runtimeUpdates`, the parameter to this function, is `false`. `newRuntime` must be `null` if the runtime hasn't changed compared to its parent.
+`newRuntime` must not be present if `withRuntime`, the parameter to this function, is `false`. `newRuntime` must be `null` if the runtime hasn't changed compared to its parent.

 If present and non-null, the format of `newRuntime` is the same as the `finalizedBlockRuntime` field in the `initialized` event and is explained later down this page.